Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/callbacks.rst

 Multiple callbacks
 ******************

-The callback system is designed so that it can run multiple callbacks at the same time.
+The callback system is designed to easily run multiple callbacks at the same time.
 You can simply pass a list to Fabric:

 .. code-block:: python